-As regards the advisory and consultation powers of committees, see section B.2.3.
+As regards the advisory and consultation powers of Committees, see section B.2.3.

 B.2.5.
-Indicate any rules governing the committees of the board of directors, where they are made available for consultation and any changes to these rules during the year.
-Also, indicate if an annual report on each committee's activities has been drafted voluntarily.
+Indicate any rules governing the Committees of the Board of Directors, where they are made available for consultation and any changes to these rules during the year.
+Also, indicate if an annual report on each Committee's activities has been drafted voluntarily.

-The Rules of the Board of Directors as amended on 5 May 2009 regulate the workings of the various Board committees: Executive Committee (Article 40), Audit and Control Committee (Article 41), Nomination and Remuneration Committee (Article 42) and Strategy Committee (Article 43).
+The Rules of the Board of Directors as amended on 7 April 2011 regulate the workings of the various Board Committees: Executive Committee (Article 40), Audit and Control Committee (Article 41), Appointments and Remuneration Committee (Article 42) and Strategy Committee (Article 43).

 As provided in Article 38.6 of the Rules of the Board of Directors ("The plenary Board will devote its first meeting each year to an assessment of its own performance during the preceding year, evaluating the quality of its work, and the efficacy of its rules and correcting any aspects which have been shown to be dysfunctional.
-Also, based on a report drawn up by the Nomination and Remuneration Committee, that meeting will assess the performance of the Chairman of the Board and the Company's chief executive, and the performance of the Committees on the basis of the reports issued by them."), on 27 January 2010 the Board of Directors evaluated its own performance and that of its Committees in 2009.
+Also, based on a report drawn up by the Appointments and Remuneration Committee, that meeting will assess the performance of the Chairman of the Board and the Company's chief executive, and the performance of the Committees on the basis of the reports issued by them."), on 27 January 2010 the Board of Directors evaluated its own performance and that of its Committees in 2009.

-This evaluation covered not only the performance of the Board and all of its Committees (Executive Committee, Audit and Control Committee, Nomination and Remuneration Committee, and Strategy Committee), but also that of the Chairman and Chief Executive.
+This evaluation covered not only the performance of the Board but also that of all Committees (Executive Committee, Audit and Control Committee, Appointments and Remuneration Committee, and Strategy Committee).

-The outcome was that their performance was highly satisfactory.
 The Board of Directors, its Committees and the Chairman and Chief Executive discharged their duties and functions superbly, in line with all existing procedures, and they undertook to continuously improve their performance.
 The evaluation also highlighted that the various Committees supported the launch of various products aligned with Group strategy, which made the Board more efficient and transparent in pursuit of its primary goal: safeguarding the Company's interests, i.e. maximising the Company's economic value on a sustainable basis in accordance with Article 22.1 of the Rules of the Board of Directors and Recommendation 7 of the Unified Code of Corporate Governance for Listed Companies.

 B.2.6.
-Indicate if the executive committee's composition reflects the composition of the board in terms of director type:
+Indicate if the executive Committee's composition reflects the composition of the Board i in terms o f direc ctor type: